Nola pitches 1st 9-inning shutout, Phillies beat Cards 2-0

+“I knew he had never had a nine-inning shutout and that was important to him and that’s why I let him go,” Girardi said.

-PHILADELPHIA (AP) — Aaron Nola struck out 10 and threw a two-hitter for his first nine-inning shutout in the majors, leading the Philadelphia Phillies to a 2-0 win over the St. Louis Cardinals on Sunday.
+Nola struck out 10 and threw a two-hitter for his first nine-inning shutout in the majors, leading the Philadelphia Phillies to a 2-0 win over the St. Louis Cardinals on Sunday.

 Bryce Harper homered and had three hits for the Phillies.